dhanasekars/python-microservices/README.md

         export MY_ENVIRONMENT=local
     ```

-### STEP 2 : SETUP DATABASE
+### STEP 2: SETUP DATABASE

 1. The CRUD app needs a PostgreSQL database to run.
-You can either install PostgreSQL on your machine or use docker to run a PostgreSQL container.
+You can install PostgreSQL on your machine or use docker to run a PostgreSQL container.
-2. The app just needs a username and password to connect to the database.
+2. The app needs a username and password to connect to the database.
 3. The app creates the database on startup.
 Ensure to set the database name in the `.local.docker` file.
 4. Create a user with the name specified in the `.local.docker` file.
 5. The app looks for username and password in the `.local.docker` file.
-Ensure to set the password for the user you created in step 2.
+Please set the password for the user you created in step 2.
 6. Look at Makefile to see the commands to run to tests and run the project.

-### STEP 3 : RUN THE PROJECT
+### STEP 3: RUN THE PROJECT

 1. Run the following command to run the project:
     ```bash